Canary Islands, Spain

 - Calera de Arriba: this untouched beach is located close to Caleta de Sebo.
 It's the perfect spot to relax and disconnect.
 There are no visitor amenities on the beach and it often gets windy.
 The impressive black rocks and calm waters of Caleta de Arriba create an amazing scenery.

-- Pedro Barba: the beach of Pedro Barba in La Graciosa is located right next to the small holiday community.
+- Pedro Barba: this beach in La Graciosa is located right next to the small holiday community.
 It comes alive during high season, but it's also worth visiting during the fall to enjoy its wild and untamed side.
 The beach is covered with fine white sand and black rocks.
 There's also a small parking lot right above.

 - Ámbar: the beach, also known as Lambra, is on the northern coast of La Graciosa.
 It's a golden-sand beach of exquisite beauty.
 Bike enthusiasts cycle to the beach to enjoy the surrounding landscape consisting of volcanic rocks and white sand dunes.
 Bear in mind there are often strong winds in the area.